asyncdesign/webui/README.md

 #### **NPM**
-The NPM package includes the WebUI source files, the minified and development distribution files, and a set of WebUI demo pages.
+The NPM package includes the WebUI source files and the minified and development distribution files.

+#### **Yarn**
+Yarn installs the same package as with NPM, but may be better suited to certain projects or environments.

 #### **NuGet**
 The NuGet package includes only the minified and development distribution files.

-#### **Bower**
-The Bower package includes the WebUI source files, the minified and development distribution files, and a set of WebUI demo pages.

 #### **GitHub Download**
 The GitHub download includes all WebUI files for the framework, docs website, demo pages, and build files.